bartosz-starzec/Online-Shop/README.md

 - SCss
 - Firebase

-Web Application, which simulate shop created with Angular 4 & Firebase.
-App allow „buying” items only with created account, when user is logged in.
-Shop has also Admin panel which allows to add/delete products and manage users.
+Web Application, which simulates a shop created with Angular 4 & Firebase.
+App allows „buying” items only with created account, when user is logged in.